Offering stipends vs. salary increases vs. HRAs

 Salary increases are extra wages employees earn.
 Employers often use them to compensate workers for increased living expenses. |

-A stipend is a fixed amount of money employers give employees to cover specific expenses. |
+A stipend is a fixed amount of money employers give employees to cover specific out-of-pocket costs. |

 How do employers manage it? |

 There is no management for salary increases.
-The employer doesn’t control how the employee uses the raise or bonus; employees can use the money how they want. |
+The employer doesn't control how the employee uses the raise or bonus; employees can use the money however they want. |

 Employers can offer a stipend as a one-time bonus or regularly, like on a monthly basis.
-They can also use a reimbursement model to control eligible expenses, define employee classes, and vary allowance amounts. |
+They can also use a reimbursement model to control eligible expenses, define employee classes, and vary allowance amounts.
+However, this doesn’t apply to medical expenses. |

 When do employers pay their employees? |